 Not Your Average Submariner

 But wait – this is no garden variety Submariner 16610.
-Jackson, Seaver, Hall of Fame pitcher Nolan Ryan, and Hall of Fame quarterback Bob Griese, who all originally pitched in to buy the Rolex for Merola, had it engraved with their names and jersey numbers.
+Jackson, Seaver, Hall of Fame pitcher Nolan Ryan, and Hall of Fame quarterback Bob Griese, who all originally pitched in to buy the Rolex watch for Merola, had it engraved with their names and jersey numbers.
 Suddenly this Rolex is worth a hell of a lot more, say around $20,000 at a conservative estimate.

-Given its unique markings, it may be tough for the thieves, who employed a rather devious bait and switch tactic to separate Merola from his Submariner, to sell the watch.
-However there is always the possibility that some unscrupulous collector might be all too happy to squirrel it away in a safe.
+Given its unique markings, it may be tough for the thieves, who employed a rather devious bait-and-switch tactic to separate Merola from his Submariner, to sell the watch.
+However, there is always the possibility that some unscrupulous collector might be all too happy to squirrel it away in a safe.
 The Post reports that the Sub was Merola’s “most prized possession” and that he is “heartbroken” by the theft, as anyone would be.
 Jackson however is on a mission to find a replacement, and is trying to track down the watch’s serial number so that an identical model can be found (he might be shocked at the price increase).

 “We’ll get together and buy another one,” the ex-Yankee told the paper.
 This all underscores the point that quite a few people are walking around wearing older Rolex watches that are worth twice as much as they think (if not more), thanks to the sharp spikes in value in recent years.
-Hopefully it won’t take a robbery to realize the truth.
+Hopefully, it won’t take a robbery to realize the truth.